Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

+For a precise statement regarding the naturality of the contact structure $\xi_{\pi}$ described above, we refer to \cite[Proposition A]{Gironella:Branches}.
+The following summarizes known results regarding branched coverings of contact 3-manifolds.
+Note that a $k$-fold cyclic branched cover $\Sthree_{C, k}$ over a transverse knot $C \subset \Sthree$ is uniquely determined by the branch locus and branch index.

-\begin{thm} Let $\Mxi$ be a 3-dimensional contact manifold containing the transverse link $C$. \be \item \cite{Baldwin:Monoids} If $C$ is a knot which realizes its Bennequin bound (Equation \ref{Eq:BEBound}), then there is a Stein cobordism from $\Mxi$ to $\Mxi_{C,q}$. \item \cite{Giroux:ContactOB,MM:FiberedBraids} $\Mxi$ can be described as a (not necessarily cyclic) branched cover over a transverse link in $\Sthree$. \item \cite{HKP:Branched} Suppose $\Mxi=\Sthree$.
-For any $q$ the contact distribution on $\Mxi_{C,q}$ satisfies $c_{1}(\xi_{C,q})=0$, and its homotopy class depends only on the self-linking number and topological type of $C$.
+\begin{thm} Let $\Mxi$ be a 3-dimensional contact manifold containing the transverse link $C$. \be \item $\Mxi$ can be described as a (not necessarily cyclic) branched cover over a transverse link in $\Sthree$ \cite{Giroux:ContactOB,MM:FiberedBraids}. \item If $C$ is a knot which realizes its Bennequin bound (Equation \eqref{Eq:BEBound}), then there is a Weinstein cobordism with concave boundary $\Mxi$ and convex boundary $\Mxi_{C,k}$ \cite{Baldwin:Monoids}. \item If $C$ is a knot, for any $k > 0$ the contact distribution on $\Sthree_{C,k}$ satisfies $c_{1}(\xi_{C,k})=0$ and its homotopy class depends only on the self-linking number and topological type of $C$.
 If $C$ is destabilizeable, then a cyclic branched cover over $C$ is overtwisted.
-If $C$ can be represented as a quasipositive braid, then a cyclic branched cover over $C$ is Stein fillable. \ee \end{thm}
+If $C$ can be represented as a quasipositive braid, then a cyclic branched cover over $C$ is Weinstein fillable \cite{HKP:Branched}. \ee \end{thm}

-Using Liouville sums we can find results (Theorem \ref{Thm:Branched}) similar to those concerning Stein fillings in items (1) and (3) of Theorem \ref{Thm:BCEx} which hold for contact manifolds of arbitrary dimension.

-\begin{proof}[Proof of Theorem \ref{Thm:Branched}] We will show that we can obtain $\Mxi_{C,q}$ from $\sqcup^{q}\Mxi$ by performing a series of Liouville connect sums.
-Then the results regarding exact and Stein cobordisms will follow from Theorem \ref{Thm:Cobordism}.
-The last statement regarding weak symplectic fillings follows from the fact that the cohomological obstruction described in Theorem \ref{Thm:WeakHandle} always vanishes in this context, allowing for the desired handle attachments to the boundary of $q$ copies of a weak filling of $\Mxi$.
+Now we describe the branched coverings appearing in Theorem \ref{Thm:Branched}.
+Our discussion follows the construction of cyclic branched covers, branched over null-homologous links in 3-manifolds described in \cite[Chapter 5, Section C]{Rolfsen} with slightly modified notation.
+As in the discussion preceding the statement of Theorem \ref{Thm:Branched}, we assume that $M$ is a manifold containing a compact, codimension $1$, properly embedded submanifold $\Sigma \subset M$ with non-empty boundary.